bekotweaks/regeditortweakinspector/README.md

 For .reg files: Right-click > Merge to apply the registry tweaks

-For .ps1 scripts: Right-click > Run with PowerShell to execute the check script
+For .ps1 scripts: Right-click > Run with PowerShell to execute the check script Also Keep Note You May Want To Install The Checker To Make Sure The Registry Editor Tweaks Worked.